Essential Tools For Bootstrapping Entrepreneurs To Get The Most Out Of Tech Without Hiring A Developer

 4. Email Marketing

-If you want to grow your business, then you need to focus on marketing.
+To grow your business, you need to focus on marketing.
 Email marketing is a great way to stay in touch with your customers and prospects.
-But manually sending emails can be time-consuming.
+However, manually sending emails can be time-consuming.
 That’s where email marketing software comes in.

-Some popular email marketing tools include MailChimp, ConvertKit, Constant Contact, MailerLite, and ActiveCampaign.
+Some popular email marketing tools include MailChimp, Kit (formerly ConvertKit), Constant Contact, MailerLite, and ActiveCampaign.

-If you don’t have a website, then you’re missing out on a major opportunity to reach new customers.
+If you don’t have a website, you’re missing out on a significant opportunity to reach new customers.
 Website builders make it easy to create a professional-looking website, even if you don’t have any technical expertise.

 You can use website builders to create a simple landing page or an entire ecommerce site.
 They come with built-in templates, drag-and-drop editors, and easy-to-use tools.

-Some popular website builders include Wix, Squarespace, and Weebly.
-Elementor, and Thrive Themes for WordPress.
+Some popular website builders include Wix, Squarespace, Weebly, Elementor, and Kadence for WordPress.

-To be honest, figure out what kind of website you're trying to build before you commit fully.
-If you're a coach or consultant, all you really need is a method to schedule a session, a system to get your client their files, and most importantly, a way to get compensated.
+Determine the type of website you're trying to build before making a full commitment.
+If you're a coach or consultant, all you need is a method to schedule a session, sign a contract, a system to get your clients their files, and, most importantly, a way to get compensated.

-Wix, Squarespace, and Weebly are website builders that enable you to create professional-looking websites, even if you don’t have any technical expertise.
+Wix, Squarespace, and Weebly are website builders that enable you to create professional-looking websites, even without technical expertise.
 All three come with built-in templates, drag-and-drop editors, and easy-to-use tools.
-They've come a long way so check to see which one works better for your business.
+They've come a long way, so check to see which works better for your business.

 WordPress

 WordPress is a content management system (CMS) that helps you create and manage your website.
-WordPress is a great option for entrepreneurs who want to build a professional-looking website without any technical expertise*.
+WordPress is an excellent option for entrepreneurs who want to build a professional-looking website without technical expertise*.

 WordPress comes with built-in themes, plugins, and tools.
-It’s also easy to use, making it a great option for entrepreneurs who want to build their own websites.
+It’s also easy to use, making it an excellent option for anyone who wants to build websites.

-*You will be able to get by with the basics, but you'll need to learn how to code in order to fully utilize it.
-Otherwise, you're at the mercy of plugins and that's a whole can of worms you might not want to deal with and would defeat the purpose of not hiring a developer.
+*You can get by with the basics, but you'll need to learn how to code to utilize it fully.
+Otherwise, you're at the mercy of plugins, and that's a whole can of worms you might not want to deal with, which would defeat the purpose of not hiring a developer.

 Shopify

 Shopify is a platform that helps you create and manage your online store.
-Shopify is a great option for entrepreneurs who want to sell products online without the hassle of building an online store from scratch.
-It’s easy to use and comes with all the features you need to run a successful online store.
+It's a great option for entrepreneurs who want to sell products online without the hassle of building an online store from scratch.
+Shopify is easy to use and comes with all the features you need to run a successful online store.

 6. Social Media Management

 Social media is a powerful tool for marketing your business.
-But managing all of your social media accounts can be time-consuming.
+However, managing all of your social media accounts can be time-consuming.
 That’s where social media management tools come in.

-Social media management tools help you post content, track engagement, and measure results across all of your social media channels.
-They can save you a lot of time and help you better connect with your audience.
+Social media management tools help you post content, track engagement, and measure results across your channels.
+They can save you time and help you better connect with your audience.
 They’re an essential tool for any business that wants to scale its social media presence.

 Some popular social media management tools include Hootsuite, Buffer, CoSchedule, Later, and Sprout Social.